8 Steps to Increase Traffic to Your Website: Part Seven

 Don’t Mess Up Your PPC Campaigns

 One thing we will say is that it can be so easy to make a mess of your paid search campaigns.
 Last year we were approached to fix a paid search account where the previous PPC manager didn’t know what they were doing.
 They allowed clicks from the USA and India when their target market was England’s home counties.
-They bid all day every day all week and they didn’t set their budgets so ended up blowing thousands of pounds for very few leads.
+They bid all day every day all week and they didn’t set a budget, so they ended up blowing thousands of pounds for very few leads, not even full conversions.

 So watch what you’re doing and do your homework.
-Our own two top PPC guys have 24 years paid search experience between them and, whilst we can’t expect you to match their lofty standards, you can learn from them.
+Our own top two PPC guys have 24 years paid search experience between them and, whilst we can’t expect you to match their lofty standards, you can learn a lot from them.